AIA Ohio Honor Awards

 Each submission shall include the following:

-2. A one (1) page letter of nomination from a member in good standing of AIA Ohio that summarizes the nominee’s qualifications and contributions.
+1. A one-page letter of nomination from a member in good standing of AIA Ohio

 The nominations may also include the following:

 1. Biography.
-A written one (1) page biography of the candidate listing achievements, positions, recognitions, honors, publications, presentations and other information that supports their work and contributions.
+A written biography of the candidate listing achievements, positions, recognitions, honors, publications, presentations and other information that supports their work and contributions.

 2. Exhibits.
-The nomination shall include at least one (1), but not more than five (5) pages of supporting exhibits that best demonstrates the nominee’s qualifications and contributions.
-These exhibits may include articles, drawings, photo, letters or other material that validates the candidate’s nomination and supports the quality of their work and contributions.
+The nomination shall include supporting exhibits that best demonstrates the nominee’s qualifications and contributions.
+These exhibits may include articles, drawings, photo, or other material that validates the candidate’s nomination and supports the quality of their work and contributions.

 Submission Format